-- (ii) To more fully protect functions and values, and as an alternative to the mitigation ratios in Table 16.55.360-3, the SMP Administrator allow mitigation based on the may "credit/debit" method developed by the Department of Ecology in "Calculating Credits and Debits for Compensatory Mitigation in Wetlands of Eastern Washington: Final Report" (Ecology Publication #11-06-015, August 2012, or as amended). - (iii) Impacts to wetland buffers shall be mitigated at a 1:1 ratio.
-Compensatory buffer mitigation shall replace those buffer functions lost from development. - (f) Wetland Mitigation Banks. - (i) Credits from a wetland mitigation bank may be approved for uses as compensation for unavoidable impacts to wetlands when: - (aa) The bank is certified through applicable provisions administered by the Department of Ecology and the Army Corps of Engineers; - (bb) The SMP Administrator determines that the wetland mitigation bank provides appropriate compensation for the authorized impacts; and - (cc) The proposed use of credits is consistent with the terms and conditions of the bank's certification.

-- (ii) Replacement ratios for projects using bank credits shall be consistent with replacement ratios specified in the bank's certification. - (iii) Credits from a certified wetland mitigation bank may be used to compensate for impacts located within the service area specified in the bank's certification.
-In some cases, bank service areas may include portions of more than one WRIA for specific wetland functions. - (g) Advance Mitigation.
-Mitigation for projects with pre-identified impacts to wetlands may be constructed in advance of the impacts if the mitigation is implemented according to federal rules, State policy on advance mitigation, and State water quality regulations. - (h) Monitoring.
+- 3. To more fully protect functions and values, and as an alternative to the mitigation ratios in Table B.3-3, the SMP Administrator may allow mitigation based on the "credit/debit" method developed by the Department of Ecology in "Calculating Credits and Debits for Compensatory Mitigation in Wetlands of Eastern Washington: Final Report" (Ecology Publication #11-06-015, August 2012, or as amended). - 4.
+Impacts to wetland buffers shall be mitigated at a 1:1 ratio.
+Compensatory buffer mitigation shall replace those buffer functions lost from development. - 5.
+Wetland Mitigation Banks. - a.
+Credits from a wetland mitigation bank may be approved for use as compensation for unavoidable impacts to wetlands when: - i.
+The bank is certified under RCW Ch.
+90.84 or WAC Ch.
+173-700, - ii.
+The SMP Administrator determines that the wetland mitigation bank can provide appropriate compensation for the authorized impacts, and - iii.
+The proposed use of credits is consistent with the terms and conditions of the bank's certification. - b.
+Replacement ratios for projects using bank credits shall be consistent with replacement ratios specified in the bank's certification. - c.
+Credits from a certified wetland mitigation bank may be used to compensate for impacts located within the service area specified in the bank's certification.
+In some cases, bank service areas may include portions of more than one adjacent drainage basin for specific wetland functions. - 6.
+Advance Mitigation.
+Mitigation for projects with pre-identified impacts to wetlands may be constructed in advance of the impacts if the mitigation is implemented according to federal rules, State policy on advance mitigation, and State water quality regulations. - 7.
+Monitoring.
 Mitigation monitoring shall be required for a period necessary to establish that performance standards have been met, but not for a period less than five years.
 If a scrub-shrub or forested vegetation community is proposed, monitoring may be required for ten years or more.
 The project mitigation plan shall include monitoring elements that ensure certainty of success for the project's natural resource values and functions.
-If the mitigation goals are not obtained within the initial five-year period, the applicant remains responsible for restoration of the natural resource values and functions until the mitigation goals agreed to in the mitigation plan are achieved. - (i) Wetland Preservation as Mitigation.
-Preservation of high-quality, at-risk wetlands as compensation is generally acceptable when done in combination with restoration, creation, or enhancement, provided that a minimum of 1:1 acreage replacement is provided by re-establishment or creation.
-Ratios for preservation in combination with other forms of mitigation generally range from 10:1 to 20:1, as determined on a case-by-case basis, depending on the quality of the wetlands being altered and the quality of the wetlands being preserved.
+If the mitigation goals are not obtained within the initial five-year period, the applicant remains responsible for restoration of the natural resource values and functions until the mitigation goals agreed to in the mitigation plan are achieved.